skyzo-sa/skyzo-sa/README.md

 ## About Me

-Hey!
 Hi there 👋 I’m Thokozane Mpanza — Network Engineer, professional problem‑solver, part‑time network breaker, and full‑time fixer of my own chaos.
 I spend my days configuring networks, spinning up VMs, yelling at Linux (lovingly), Automating using Python and learning from the “features” I accidentally create.
 If you enjoy packets, CLI life, homelabs, and the occasional “why is this not working?”, then welcome to my GitHub.
 You’re in good company.